5 Things you didn’t know about Mexico

 Mexico is one of the most popular tourist destinations on the planet, and it’s not hard to see why.
 From incredible historical monuments and architecture to the incredible food which has swept around the world (tacos and guacamole!), Mexico pretty much has everything you need to have a good trip away.
 Plus, there are beaches.
 But there’s more Mexico facts than famous beaches, right?

 Yet it’s always nice to know a little bit more about a country before you visit it.
-That’s what this article, written by Agness and Cez is all about.
+That’s what this article, written by my friends Agness and Cez is all about.
 Mexico isn’t just a holiday destination or a place to travel to, it’s also one of the most culturally influential societies in the world today.
 That’s no small feat when you’re bordered by the USA.

 Here are 5 Mexico facts you didn’t know